AndroidIDEOfficial/AndroidIDE/docs/editor/README.md

 # Editor UI

 Whenever you create a new project or open an existing project, you're presented with the editor screen.
-The page guides you through the various options you through the various elements of the Editor UI.
+This page guides you through the various elements of the Editor UI.

 ## Options Menu